linmx0130/Jakijudge/README.md

 A offline acm/oi judger for *nix system

-In the past 6 months, Jakijudge is built by C++.
+In the past 6 months, Jakijudge is built in C++.
 But now, I decide to use Python to rebuild whole Jakijudge(without oidiff).

+It's very simple because at first I only want a program to test my OI code on my Linux system.

 Jakijudge is a free software and published under GPLv3 or later.
+I hope you will help me to improve it to build a better judger for all Acmers and Oiers.

 Now its maintainer is a Chinese oier - Sweetdumplings(sweetdum) <linmx0130@163.com>
 Jaki is the name of a lovely and kind-heated girl who helped Sweetdumplings when he was in a bad time.